LimePoint/opschain/docs/examples/running_an_aws_ansible_change.md

     opschain project properties-set --project-code ansible --file-path cli-files/project_properties.json --confirm
     ```

-    _Note: If required, your AWS credentials can be stored at an environment level to enable different credentials to be used when deploying to different environments (eg. Production/Development)._
+    _Note: If required, your AWS credentials can be stored at an environment level to enable different credentials to be used when deploying to different environments (e.g. Production/Development)._

 ### Create a change